marklcrns/scripts/README.md

-# All My Personal Bash Scripts
+# All My Personal Scripts